decred/politeiagui/docs/e2e.md

 });
 ```

-Now, if we turned off the backend, the tests would still be able to render the
+Now, if we turn off the backend, the tests will still be able to render the
 proposals list.